Have your say on the proposed changes to our public pay and display car parks and other areas.

 What happens if someone wants to buy my Local Home who does not meet the criteria or I cannot find a buyer who is eligible to buy?

-It is at the Council’s discretion whether or not to allow a sale to someone who does not meet the eligibility criteria.
+It is at the Council’s discretion whether to allow a sale to someone who does not meet the eligibility criteria.

 The owner or potential buyer of a Local Home can request that the Council uses its discretion to approve a purchase to someone who does not meet the terms of the restriction.
 Requests can be made: